24 Sep 2024

 Conclusion

 After reading the book of Judges, we are confronted with many deliverers for the nation of Israel.
 The Lord is faithful to hear his people’s cries for help and provide someone to rescue them.
 However, every rescuer is flawed.
 First, it is made clear that they all die (Joshua – 2:8, Othniel – 3:11, Ehud – 4:1, Gideon – 8:32-33, Tola – 10:2, Jair – 10:5, Jephthah – 12:7, Ibzan – 12:10, Elon – 12:12, Abdon – 12:15, Samson – 16:30).
-We are even told that each judge’s death was a precursor to the people’s increasingly corrupt way of life (Judg 2:19).
+We are even told that each judge’s death was a precursor to the people’s increasingly corrupt way of life (Jdg 2:19).
 Israel needed a judge that would not die – or one who could come back from the dead.
 Second, none of the rescuers were thoroughly faithful.
 Some, such as Othniel, were much better than others.
 But they all fell somewhere on the spectrum between lacking awareness (Othniel) and outright idolatry (Gideon and Jephthah).
 Israel needed a judge that was filled with an understanding of God’s covenant faithfulness and a willingness to walk in perfect covenant faithfulness himself.

 Achsah, Deborah, Jael, the anonymous woman, and Jephthah’s daughter all point us toward the rescuer Israel needed – one who would bring abundant life, equip and encourage God’s people, crush the head of the serpent, and give his life for the deliverance of God’s people.
 Jesus comes not only to fulfill all those needs, but to walk in full obedience and even overcome death.

-Perhaps you have read the book of Judges many times and never appreciated how the women so beautifully illustrate the faithfulness and glory of Jesus.
-There is a sad reality to the fact that just as many of the women in the book of Judges were ignored, humiliated, or treated as objects of contempt, we can tend to gloss over them in the same way as we marvel at the heroic feats of Gideon or Samson.
-As the apostle Paul teaches, “God chose what is foolish in the world to shame the wise; God chose what is weak in the world to shame the strong; God chose what is low and despised in the world…to bring to nothing things that are.”
-(1 Cor 1:27-29) If we are not careful, we can find ourselves suffering from the same blindness that infected the Israelites in the book of Judges as they increasingly devalued the Israelite women.
-(They did not even think to record the names of two of the women we have examined here.)
+If we are not careful, we can find ourselves suffering from the same blindness that infected the Israelites in the book of Judges as they increasingly devalued the Israelite women.
+(They did not even think to record the names of three of the women we have examined here.)
 We should not read the Scriptures in a way that misses the glory of Christ that is hidden in plain sight.
 The Scriptures are undoubtedly right in affirming the faith of flawed men, such as Barak, Gideon, Jephthah, and Samson.
-We will do equally well to recognize, celebrate, and emulate the Christlike character of women like Achsah, Deborah, Jael, and the two unnamed women in the book of Judges.
+We will do equally well to recognize, celebrate, and emulate the Christlike character of women like Achsah, Deborah, Jael, and the three unnamed women in the book of Judges - lest we also fail to recognize, appreciate, and emulate the humility and suffering of our wonderful savior.

 But we have this treasure in jars of clay, to show that the surpassing power belongs to God and not to us.
 2 Cor 4:7